History

 This window contains 3 coats of arms:

-- A1 Left (Silver Cross) : Pulford Family.
+- Bottom Left (Silver Cross) : Pulford.

 3 “..in Deo salvatore meo.
 Quia respexit ..”